Kalmat/Coward-Web-Browser/README.md

 Rationally, this will never be a good replacement for any of the commercial web browsers around.
 It is intended to serve as a reference for those looking for:
 - Pieces of working code to complete their own projects
+- Safe browsing: all data is stored locally, and easily wiped with just one click
 - A way to run a reasonably-functional browser in those environments in which they can only install Python ;)

 #### Known issues (due to QtWebEngine limitations or web sites constraints)

 - Some videos from some web sites will not offer HD quality option
-- Live videos will not load unless QtWebEngine is compiled in your own system, then including all codecs
+- Live videos will not load unless QtWebEngine is compiled in your own system, adding all required codecs
-- Some pages will not properly load or will remain unresponsive
+- Some videos with strict DRM protection will not play

 ### Support